agourlay/cornichon/README.md

 ### Request timeout

 The default value for the HTTP request timeout is ```2 seconds```.
-As always it can be overriden per scenario.
+As always it can be overridden per scenario.

 ```scala
 import scala.concurrent.duration._